 Shows are different from regular sales environments.
-Attendees may often be tired, impatient, or distracted.
+Attendees may be tired, impatient, or distracted.
 Your team should use original ways to attract visitors, listen to what they say, and then give them what they want.
 Your employees should be quick about it, and then close the sale or follow up within days.

 Invite your customers and prospects

 When participating in a trade show, make sure to invite your customers and sales prospects.
 Most show organizers develop some form of publicity or promotional package, but you may want to do more to promote your own business.

 If you want to meet your objectives and succeed in your trade show efforts, let people know that you are participating in the show.
 When those turnstiles start to click on opening morning, make sure visitors can find you and have a reason to visit your exhibit.

 Create a buzz.
 An effective promotional campaign does not have to be costly.
 In fact, promotion of your participation in most trade shows can be quite affordable.

 Here are some helpful hints for promoting your show participation:

 - Find out what opportunities there are for you to promote your business through the trade show's website, mass mailings and other promotional materials.

 - Use your business website, blog, newsletter or social networking activities to invite current and prospective customers to the show.